angelabier1/retsly-js-sdk/Readme.md

   $ component build -o . -n retsly-js-sdk
   ```

-  ... then include in your html header:
+  ... then include in your HTML header:

   ```html
 <script src='/path/to/retsly-js-sdk.js'></script>